mattmc3/string.zsh/README.md

 %
 ```

-Unfortunately, you won't be so lucky if you accidentally use the wrong case when you use parameter expansion flags, because the lowercase `u` is used to apply uniqueness to the result.
+Unfortunately, if you accidentally use the wrong case when you use parameter expansion flags you're in for a surprise because the lowercase `u` is used to apply uniqueness to the result.

 ```zsh
 % # EPIC FAIL EXAMPLES: